zdravkov/kendo-docs/framework/mvvm/bindings/value.md

     kendo.bind($("select"), viewModel);
     </script>

-By default the value binding for the select widgets(`AutoComplete`, `DropDownList`, `ComboBox`, `MultiSelect`) uses the selected item from the data to update the View-Model field when the initial value is null.
-The `data-primitive-field` attribute can be used to specify that the View-Model field should be updated with the item value field instead.
+By default the value binding for the select widgets(`AutoComplete`, `DropDownList`, `ComboBox`, `MultiSelect`) uses the selected item from the data to update the View-Model field when the initial value is `null`.
+The `data-value-primitive` attribute can be used to specify that the View-Model field should be updated with the item value field instead.

 ### Use the value binding with a select whose options are created by the source binding